minimaxir/aitextgen/docs/tutorials/generate_1_5b.md

 <!-- prettier-ignore -->
 !!! warning "CUDA"
     You may want to ensure the Notebook sees the CUDA installation, which appears to be somewhat random.
-This can be verified by running:
+This can be verified by running `import torch` in a cell, then `torch.cuda.is_available()`.
-    ```python
-    import torch
-    torch.cuda.is_available()
-    ```

 In a cell, load aitextgen:

 ```python